Source: Alex Brandion/AP via www.nydailynews.com

 Security in ones’ property has been a fundamental tenant of our society since its inception.
 The Fifth Amendment enumerates this vital right and has served as a refuge against the government unjustly interfering with individual property rights for centuries.
 But, as judicial interpretation develops over time, a startling trend has emerged that could profoundly shape the future of the taking of private lands by the government.
 The landmark case of Kelo v.
 City of New London marked a radical shift in what could be construed as a legitimate taking based on a state’s police power.
 (1) This ruling has resulted in many states drafting new legislation in an attempt to temper the controversial ruling.
 (2) … Read the rest

 We are constantly changing the fundamental character of property ownership in this country.
 Nowhere is this more evident than in the real property arena.
 As the past few years have shown us, real estate has morphed from a long-term, stable investment to become a hugely derivative enterprise, which has diversified and become interconnected with other sectors of the economy as never before.
 The argument has been made that real estate has lost its original character and that it has become commoditized.
 Regardless of one’s position on this question it is clear that because of this continual transformation, takings law is constantly pressured to look at situations where the new concept of economic devaluation of property must be reconciled with the traditional notion of the bundle of sticks, and the state’s inability to render that bundle obsolete by legislative action, without compensation.
-Herein lies the basic regulatory takings conundrum that … Read the rest
+Herein lies the basic regulatory takings … Read the rest

 The current financial crisis ushered in by the collapse of the sub-prime mortgage market has shaken the foundations of our financial markets, exposed numerous Ponzi schemes, most infamously that of Bernard Madoff, and resulted in a tremendous increase in home foreclosures and bankruptcies.
 In many of the current bankruptcy cases the line between a fraudulent conveyance and a legitimate transfer can make a difference of millions of dollars for the legitimate creditors.
 In the realm of real estate, this situation has placed on the courts the burden of deciding which is more important: fair and equitable distribution of assets among creditors, or the historical distinctions between fraudulent conveyance law and foreclosure law.